DallinatorX/CSE212-Final-Project/set.md

 |member|Returns if the given value is in the set|(value in set)|O(1)|
 |size|Returns the number of values in the set|len(my_set)|O(1)|
 ## Example
 You are an avid stamp collector, however, you live in a small one-room apartment that has no space and even one extra stamp can not be afforded.
 To keep it clean you decide to wright a program to see if you have any duplicates.
+Each time that you add a stamp it is tested if it is in the set it returns that it is in the set, if not it adds it to the set.

 ```python
 def check_for_duplicates(the_set, check_value):